alanng10/class-lang/Docue/Article/Single/a.md

 Maide state can have execute that has NullOperate.
 NullOperate has syntax that is "null" word.
 NullOperate results ref, same as other Operate.
-Null is assignable to Int type input of lang elements.
+Null is assignable to all type input of lang elements.
 Null has ref value that is zero.